 If you are applying for a community or voluntary controlled school we will make the decision on your application.
 If you are applying to a foundation, voluntary aided school or academy the governing body will make the decision.
 The school admissions team will write to you within 20 school days with a decision.
 Decisions will not be given over the telephone.

 An offer will be made at one school based on the admissions criteria of the school and, as far as possible, your preferences.
-Where it is not possible to offer a place at one of your preferred schools, and you live in Wiltshire, one will be allocated by Wiltshire Council.
+Where it is not possible to offer a place at one of your preferred schools, and you live in Wiltshire, a place will be allocated by the school admissions team.
 If you cannot get a place for your child in your preferred school, you will need to go through the appeals procedure.

 Foundation and voluntary aided schools and academies look after their own waiting lists.
 If you have been refused a place at this type of school you should contact them directly.

-If you wish your child to transfer to a school in Wiltshire from September 2013, you should complete a Wiltshire transfer application form and return it directly to Wiltshire Council, even if you live outside the county.
+If you wish your child to transfer to a school in Wiltshire, you should complete a Wiltshire transfer application form and return it directly to Wiltshire Council, even if you live outside the county.

-If you wish your child to transfer to a school outside Wiltshire from September 2013, you should contact the home authority for the school to clarify the admissions process.
+If you wish your child to transfer to a school outside Wiltshire, you should contact the home authority for the school to clarify the admissions process.

 Parents are advised to attach proof of their posting to the transfer application form and a letter of support from the commanding officer if the posting note does not indicate the housing arrangements.